livarb/turbo-chrome-ext/README.md

 #### Front page
 - Shows last modified dataset-entries ("Sist redigerte data-oppføringer")

+### Turbo-menu
+Separate [menu/page in data.norge.no](https://data.norge.no/#page=turbo), only available with the extension (v1.0.0), with subpages:
+- English.
+Show list of dataset-entries with english description (in addition to the norwegian version)
+- Licenses.
+Show distribution of licenses.
+E.g. how many datasets with NLOD, how many with CC-BY 4.0 etc.

 #### Dataset-entry
 Example: [enhetsregisteret](https://data.norge.no/data/registerenheten-i-br%C3%B8nn%C3%B8ysund/enhetsregisteret)
 - Show list of apps/services that use the dataset